-One of the main practical products of CSDMS will be one or more complex models, pre-assembled from CSDMS components.
+Because a comprehensive modeling of Earth-surface dynamics requires community input We envision CSDMS to be a modular, flexible modeling environment that will provide tools for a broad spectrum of users with diverse aims, skills, and interests.
+This kind of flexibility requires input from all of the communities that could benefit from CSDMS products.
+One of the main application products of CSDMS will be complex models, preassembled from CSDMS components.
 These will be used for practical predictive modeling of surface evolution, much as weather and climate models are used now.
 Modeling surface dynamics is a problem of comparable complexity to modeling oceanic and atmospheric dynamics.
-The experience of the oceanic and atmospheric communities, discussed in more detail later, teaches us that development of such large, complex numerical models rapidly becomes a task for an entire research community.
+The experience of the oceanic and atmospheric communities, discussed in more detail later. teaches us that development of such large, complex numerical models rapidly becomes a task for an entire research community.
 The community approach, in which many researchers pool their efforts, allows efficient development of models that are more powerful than any single group could achieve on its own.
-It also inherently maximizes the diverse and advanced skill sets in the research community.
+It also inherently maximizes the diverse technical skills in the research community.
 WHAT WOULD BE THE BENEFITS OF CSDMS?

-In its recent report on Basic Research Opportunities in the Earth Sciences, the National Research Council (NRC, 2001) identified five "national imperatives" that future Earth-science research must address:

-- discovery, use, and conservation of natural resources; - characterization and mitigation of natural hazards; - geotechnical support of commercial and infrastructure development; - stewardship of the environment; and - terrestrial surveillance for global security and national defense.
+In its recent report on Basic Research Opportunities in the Earth Sciences, the National Research Council (NRC, 2001) identified five "national imperatives" that future Earth-science research must address: - discovery, use, and conservation of natural resources; - characterization and mitigation of natural hazards; - geotechnical support of commercial and infrastructure development; - stewardship of the environment; and - terrestrial surveillance for global security and national defense.